knmsyk/knmsyk.github.io/content/eny/terms.md

 **Contact Us**

-If you have any questions or suggestions about my Terms of Service, do not hesitate to contact me at support@msyk.works.
+If you have any questions or suggestions about my Terms of Service, do not hesitate to contact me at msyk.support@icloud.com.